electric-eloquence/gulp/docs/recipes/automate-release-workflow.md

 # Automate release workflow

-If your project follows a semantic versioning, it may be a good idea to automatize the steps needed to do a release.
-Below you have a simple recipe that bumps the project version, commits the changes to git and creates a new tag.
+If your project follows semantic versioning, it may be a good idea to automate the steps needed to do a release.
+Below is a simple recipe that bumps the project version, commits the changes to git, and creates a new tag.

 ``` javascript
 var gulp = require('gulp');
 var runSequence = require('run-sequence');
 var conventionalChangelog = require('gulp-conventional-changelog');